The Erica Seguine/Shannon Baker Jazz Orchestra: Pictures and Recordings

 About Shannon Baker:

-Composer, arranger, saxophonist/reed player Shannon Baker made the move from warm Tampa, FL to the New York City area in 2009.
-Since her move, she has performed in several different ensembles in the city while also writing inventive, original music for various instrumentations.
-Her compositions/arrangements have been performed by her co-lead jazz orchestra, Bernie Williams and the William Paterson Jazz Orchestra, and the University of North Florida’s top jazz ensemble.
-Baker graduated with a BM in Jazz Performance from the University of North Florida and earned an MM in Jazz Arranging from William Paterson University.
-Over the years, her teachers have included Jim McNeely, Bunky Green, Rich DeRosa, Laura Dwyer, and Rich Perry.
+Composer, arranger, saxophonist/reed player Shannon Baker made the move from Tampa, FL to the New York City area in 2009.
+Since her move, she has performed in several different ensembles while also writing inventive, original music for various instrumentations.
+Her compositions/arrangements have been performed by her co-lead jazz orchestra, the William Paterson Jazz Orchestra, and the University of North Florida’s jazz ensemble.